-You can create new a new Facebook Split Test in Ad studies page.
+You can create new a new Facebook split test in the Ad Studies page.
 It can be found in three ways:

 - The three-dot Navigation menu next to the account selector in Accounts main page - Campaign Assets - Ad Studies